Hakim Miloudi

-He previously played for Saint-Esteve, AS Carcassonne in France and for Canadian club Toronto Wolfpack in the Betfred Championship and Betfred Super League.
+He previously played for Saint-Esteve, AS Carcassonne in France and for Canadian club Toronto Wolfpack in the Championship and Super League.
 Miloudi has also played for Hull F.C. in the Super League, and on loan from Hull at Doncaster in League 1.

 Background

 Miloudi was born in Perpignan, France.

 Playing career

 Early career

 Miloudi began his career at Saint-Esteve XIII Catalan and played in the Elite One Championship for AS Carcassonne.
 He represented France at junior international level, winning man of the match for France u18s in a victory over Australian Schoolboys.

 Hull F.C.

-In 2017 Miloudi joined Hull F.C. on trial and later signed a two year contract.
+In 2017 Miloudi joined Hull F.C. on trial and later signed a two-year contract.
 He was then sent on loan to Doncaster.
 While playing for Doncaster in 2018 he tied the club record for most points scored in a match, scoring 32 points in a victory over Coventry Bears.

 On 2 April 2018 he made his Super League début for Hull F.C. against Wakefield Trinity.